Genesis House Emergency Shelter

 Genesis House provides a free, safe haven for women and their children who are victims of domestic violence and/or sexual assault.
 Residents share a kitchen, dining room, children’s play-room, quiet room, common living room and bathrooms.
 Advocacy services help clients access financial, legal, medical, employment, and other assistance as needed.
 Agency staff are available 24 hours/day, 365 days/year.

-Genesis House has 15 beds and, in 2012, operated at 104% occupancy on average for the year.
+Genesis House has 15 beds and, for the last several years, has operated at over 100% occupancy.
 No one is turned away and if we cannot house a woman or a family, we will find safe shelter at one of our sister agencies and provide safe transportation to that shelter.

 Phoenix House Transitional Living Program